lurisan/Blog/README.md

 Something should be in the background

 - Background animation
-- Bounce, Orb Ball, Spinner and Glow animations
+- Bounce, Orb Ball, Spinner, and Glow animations
 - Different Orb Ball for mobile and desktop
 <br />
 <br />